 Delta: To fly on Delta using Chase points, you can transfer your points to Virgin Atlantic’s Flying Club frequent flyer program, which allows you to book flights on Delta with their Virgin Atlantic miles.
 This means you never use any Delta miles but you still fly on Delta.

-American Airlines: To fly on American using Chasing points, you can transfer your Chase points to British Airways’ Avios frequent flyer program, which allows you to book flights on AA.
+American Airlines: To fly on American using Chase Ultimate Rewards, you can transfer your Chase Ultimate Rewards to British Airways’ Avios frequent flyer program, which allows you to book flights on AA.

 These are only some of Chase's partners you can use to fly on the three main U.S. airlines.
 But the point here is to show how transferable points, like Chase Ultimate Rewards, open more airplane doors than any one airline’s miles.